 7) Cleaning windows

 Let’s think about your shoulders and neck: When you’re working with your arms extended away from your body (to your front or to your side), the muscles in your neck contract, and the strain on your shoulders will increase significantly.

 The goal, then, is to always strive to work with your hand below your shoulders, even if it means using a step ladder to reach surfaces that are up high.

-We hope that these tips will be useful to you in the future, and if you have any questions do not hesitate to ask them in the comments: we will select the best questions and ask Olivier to answer them in his next article!
+We hope that these tips will be useful to you in the future!
+If you have any questions, do not hesitate to post them in the comments: We will select the best questions and ask Olivier to answer them in his next article!